Artists-for-Humanity/module-space-invaders-phaser/tutorial/step2.md

 console.log("Does this work");
 ```

-In your web browser [open the web inspector](https://developer.chrome.com/docs/devtools/open/) and click the "Console" tab.
+Make sure to save the file, then in your web browser [open the web inspector](https://developer.chrome.com/docs/devtools/open/) and click the "Console" tab.
 Then reload the web page.
 You should see the message "Does this work" without quotes in the console.
 The webpage should be totally black.
 You can read more about the console tab below.

 ## Review